zicat/tributary/doc/user_guide_config_detail.md

 ## Source Detail

-Tributary support to define multi sources in the application.properties.
+Tributary supports defining multiple sources in the application.properties

-The source must bind a channel and implement as follows
+Each source must be associated with a channel and its implementation as follows

 ```properties
 source.s1.channel=c1